 (Disclosure: Some of the links below may be affiliate links)

 Inyova is a Swiss Robo-Advisor that focuses on impact investing.
-You may know it under the name Yova that was its previous name until June 2021.
+You may know it under the name Yova which was its previous name until June 2021.

 The main idea is to invest to make the world better.
 So not only will you get good returns for your investment, but your money will work to improve the world.

 But how does Inyova compare with other Robo-Advisor, and how much does it cost?
-That is what we are going to find out in this complete Yova review.
+That is what we will find out in this complete Yova review.